Nobel Prize

 Ruvkun’s honors and awards include the National Academy of Sciences, the Institute of Medicine, the Rosenstiel Award (with Victor Ambros, Andy Fire, and Craig Mello), the Warren Triennial Prize (with Ambros), the Gairdner International Award (with Ambros), the Albert Lasker Award for Basic Medical Research (with Ambros and David Baulcombe), the Louisa Horwitz Prize (with Ambros), the Shaul and Meira Massry Prize (with Ambros), the Dan David Prize for Aging research (with Cynthia Kenyon), the Wolf Prize (with Ambros), the Gruber Prize (with Ambros and Baulcombe), the Breakthrough Prize in Life Sciences and the March of Dimes Prize in Developmental Biology (with Ambros).

-Ruvkun lives in the Boston area with his wife, Natasha Staller, a professor of art history at Amherst College, and their daughter Victoria, a senior at Amherst College.
+Ruvkun lives in the Boston area with his wife, Natasha Staller, a professor of art history at Amherst College, and their daughter Victoria, in her last year of Dartmouth medical school.

 Mass General Nobel Prize Laureates Throughout History